-4.2 THE DISK DEVICE ADDRESS
+1.4 THE DISK DEVICE ADDRESS

-Apart from the 'F' and 'R' parameters, which identify individual disk platters within a disk unit, the disk unit itself is identified with a unique three-digit device address.
-The disk device address enables the system to distinguish a disk from other peripheral devices (such as tape cassette drives, output writers, card readers, etc.), as well as from other units on the same system.
-The device address of the first or primary disk disk unit in a system is 310.
-If the system includes two or more disk is incremented by HEX(10) for each successive unit. address units. the (For example, the address of the second disk unit in a svstem 320.) is Section 6.8 discusses the addressing scheme for multiple disk units.
+In addition to the platter parameters, which identify individual disk platters within a disk unit, the disk unit as a whole is identified with a unique three-digit disk device address.
+The disk device address enables the system to distiguish the disk from other peripheral devices (printers, plotters, etc.) and from other disk units on the same system.
+The device address is not selectable by the programmer, but is preset within each disk controller board at the factory or by a Wang Customer Service Representative.
+The device address of the first or primary disk unit in a system is 310.
+If the system supports two or more disk units, the disk device address is incremented by HEX(10) for each additional disk unit.
+(For example, the address of a second disk unit on the same system is 320; of a third, 330, etc.) The device addressing scheme for multiple-disk systems is covered in greater detail in Chapter 3, Section 3.8: